succinctlabs/sp1-helios/book/reproducible-builds.md

 cargo prove --version
 ```

-## Verify the SP1 Vector binary
+## Verify the SP1 Helios binary

-To build the SP1 Vector binary, first ensure that Docker is running.
+To build the SP1 Helios binary, first ensure that Docker is running.

 ```bash
 docker ps